isaacfeng/Traffic-sign-recognition/README.md

 # Traffic-sign-recognition
-This my homework of pattern recognition, Runing with tensorflow.
+This my homework of pattern recognition, Runing with tensorflow-0.12.